Make the Road New York

 Legal Department

-MRNY builds the power of Latino and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.
-With nearly 10,000 members - primarily low-income Latino immigrants - and community centers in Brooklyn, Queens, Staten Island, and Long Island, MRNY organizes around the issues most pressing for the communities we serve: workplace justice, tenants' rights, immigrant civil rights, LGBT rights, youth power, health care access, and public education.
-Our Legal Department, with 7 lawyers and 9 advocates, handles the range of civil legal needs of our members.
-We have specialized in employment legal services for more than a decade, in particular focusing on fighting wage theft.
+Make the Road New York (MRNY) is a grassroots organization that builds the power of immigrant and working-class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services, which includes legal services.
+With nearly 25,000 members - primarily low-income Latinx immigrants - and community centers in Brooklyn, Queens, Staten Island, Long Island, and Westchester, MRNY organizes around the issues most pressing for the communities we serve: workplace justice, tenants’ rights, immigrant civil rights, transgender, gender nonconforming, intersex, and queer (TGNCIQ rights, youth power, health care access, and public education.
+Our Legal Department, which consists of more than 40 attorneys, paralegals and advocates, provides a range of civil legal services in the areas of employment law, immigration law, housing and public benefits, TGNCIQ rights, and health.
+We have specialized in workplace justice legal services for more than a decade, developing expertise in combatting systemic wage theft and workplace discrimination.

-The Fellow will have the opportunity to collaborate with key government agencies, including the New York Department of Labor and the New York Attorney General.
-The Fellow will interview workers to identify legal claims, partner with their supervising attorney to develop an advocacy strategy, and more forward with cases.
-The Fellow will be exposed to the range of legal work, from direct negotiation to settle cases to administrative complaint to federal litigation.
-The Fellow will also have a chance to work on policy campaigns, including legislative campaigns to pass Paid Sick Leave and to regulate big box retailers like Walmart.
+The Fellow will interview workers to identify legal claims and work with their supervising attorneys to develop an advocacy strategy and move forward with individual and group client cases.
+The Fellow will have the opportunity to perform a wide range of legal work, from intake with workers, direct negotiation to settle cases, administrative complaints, to litigation in federal court and collaborating with key government agencies that enforce labor laws in New York.
+The Fellow will also have a chance to work on policy campaigns, including legislative campaigns to improve protections for workers in New York.
 The Fellow should be bilingual in Spanish and English to facilitate meaningful client contact.

-The total ten-week stipend for this fellowship will be $4,500.
+The total ten-week stipend for this fellowship will be $7,000.

 Address cover letter to: